It’s all about the honey

 Honey through the Ages

-Bees are vital to the world, and they have been around for a very long time.
+Bees have been around for a very long time.
 Fossils of honey bees have been found dating back 150 million years, cave paintings in Spain from 7000BC show the earliest records of beekeeping, and the earliest record of keeping bees in hives was found in the sun temple erected in 2400BC near Cairo in Egypt.

 Taste of Honey